Cambridge Tree Project

 As close as one can get to the appeal of a crape myrtle in our climate.
 This small tree or shrub has it all: attractive exfoliating bark in brown, gray and tan; sweetly fragrant creamy white flowers in late summer (when little else is flowering); and ornamental rose purple-colored fruits in fall (all pictured immediately above).
 Requires excellent drainage and is drought tolerant.
 We offer an improved cultivar ('Tianshan') which is more compact than the species, reaching only 12 ft. tall and 7 ft. wide at maturity.
 It also has a fuller, more evenly branched form and glossy dark green foliage.

-Available by special order spring 2025
+Available spring 2025 by special order

 Proceeds from our non-profit tree sales have gifted and established over 1000 additional living trees in Cambridge since 2006